 8.2 Type substitution

-This clause is invoked if the XSD simpleType or complexType is referenced by the base attribute of the restriction or extension element information item(s) of one or more global XSD type definition(s) (i.e. the type is a parent type of one or more global derived types) AND the parent type occurs as the type of at least one XSD element declaration and the user has requested to generate TTCN-3 code allowing using type substitution (see clause 8).
+This clause is invoked if the XSD built-in type, simpleType or complexType is referenced by the base attribute of the restriction or extension element information item(s) of one or more global XSD type definition(s) (i.e. the type is a parent type of one or more global derived types) AND the parent type occurs as the type of at least one XSD element declaration and the user has requested to generate TTCN-3 code allowing using type substitution (see clause 8).
 These types are called substitutable parent types (as opposed to parent types that cannot be substituted because e.g. referenced only in attribute declarations).
 Please note that when the type of an element is substituted in an instance document, XSD requires that the actual type is identified by an xsi:type XML attribute.

 NOTE 1: This definition also includes the case when the type of an element is a built-in XSD data type and one or more user-defined types are derived from this built-in type.